How Secure Are Insurance Agency Management Systems?

 Questions to Ask:

-• Who do you use to host the software & my data?
+- Who does the company use to host the software & data?

-• Where are my data & backups hosted?
+- Where are the data & backups hosted?

 You’re really vetting the vendor here.
 You want to know both the software vendor and the vendor behind the hosting; most companies are not trying to be their own hosting vendor anymore.
 Why?
-Because cloud vendors (ex: Amazon Web Services) provide platforms with extensive security and reliability built-in.
+Because cloud vendors (i.e. Amazon Web Services) provide platforms with extensive security and reliability built-in.
+Then, you want to know the security principles the company has in place for performing audits and monitoring attacks, plus the security standards they meet.

 2. Availability & Reliability

-When you go to access the AMS (whether it’s in an app or via a web browser), will it be available?
+Will the AMS (whether in an app or via a web browser) be available when you access it?
 And will it work when you access it?
 These seem like silly questions, but knowing your vendor's historical up and downtime of their system gives you insight into their practices.

 Downtime can occur when the vendor is pushing an update to the system.
-It also can happen when the software itself or the hosting server is unexpectedly down.
+It can also happen when the software or hosting server is unexpectedly down.

 Reputable vendors have tools in place that monitor the performance of their software so that they can be proactive and solve issues as quickly as possible for their clients.